Skip to Main Content

 This is where most of your research will take you.
 Journal articles are stored in databases, and most content in databases is academic in nature.

 While some databases are broad and multi-disciplinary in scope, most specialize in a given subject area.
-Click the Databases tab on the Library homepage and choose Medicine and Health from the "Browse by Subject" list for a shortlist of recommended databases, or use the A-Z listing if you have a specific database in mind.
+Click the Databases tile on the Library homepage and choose Medicine and Health from the "Subjects" list for a shortlist of recommended databases, or use the A-Z listing if you have a specific database in mind.

 Click the Search Tips tab in this guide to learn how to use these tools.